Last week on Facebook’s app, a notification popped up on my screen, and I officially arrived in Facebook jail.

 After a process of elimination, I decided my cracking personality and boyband good looks weren’t responsible.

-In fact, my wife confirmed that I was “mediocre in looks and average in personality”.
+In fact, friends confirmed that I was “mediocre in looks and average in personality”.

 But anyway, that strange decision by Facebook this week is final, I’m told.